CobaltFusion/DebugViewPP/README.md

 - fixed crash when saving files in UTC-n timezones

 Not new features, but often overlooked, see below for details
-- View->Process Colors, easy way to give evert process its own color!
+- View->Process Colors, easy way to give every process its own color!
 - Options->Link views, best effort to synchronize the line-selection over all views

 Changes in 1.7.x so far: